CLAT Exam Pattern 2026 – Marking Scheme, Total Questions, Duration & Section-wise

 Preparation Tips for CLAT 2026

-• Prioritize Current Affairs and Legal Reasoning (50% combined weightage).
+• Prioritize High-Weightage Areas: Current Affairs and Legal Reasoning account for 50% of your total score.

-• Practice 10-15 full-length mocks under timed conditions.
+• Practice Under Pressure: Take 10-15 full-length mocks under strict timed conditions to mirror the actual exam environment.

 Frequently Asked Questions (FAQs)

 Q3.
-How many sections are there in the CLAT 2026 exam?
+What subjects are included in the CLAT 2026 test paper?

 Lakhwinder Singh